substrate-system/blur-image/README.md

 ```

 ### HTML
-This package includes a minified file, suitable for linking to directly from your HTML.
+This package includes minified CSS and JS files, suitable for linking to directly from your HTML.

 First make sure the file is accessible by your web server: